YesWiki/yeswiki-build-repo/README.md

 `php index.php action=purge`
 or
 request the repo's url with in the header `Repository-Key : <value of the key>` and the GET parameter `action=purge`.

-## YunoHost integration

-On yeswiki core or loginldap update, if the YunoHost package is not up to date, a new branch will be created on the `yunohost-git` repository with updated version number and hash.

-For that to work, there should be a commiter known to git, at least for that repository.
-It can be added via `git config --global user.email "an-email@here"` and `git config --global user.name "Username"`.

-It will need manual action for a PR to be created against [YunoHost-Apps/yeswiki_ynh](https://github.com/YunoHost-Apps/yeswiki_ynh) and any member of the YunoHost-Apps org will be able to run the ynh CI on it.